 It's easy enough to see one as a doughnut still separate from one's environment.
-Keep your mouth closed, your rectal tone tight, and you can maintain a sense of identity.
+Keep your mouth closed, your butt tight, and you can maintain a sense of identity.

 Think of a cell deep in your body.
 The only qualification is that it has to be alive.
 Let your mind meander to 3 centimeters inside your liver capsule, or maybe you prefer thinking about a kidney cell nestled deep in your back.

-We think of ourselves as separate from the environment, and that is partially true, at least at the macroscopic level.
-Still, without joining in the global party of life, consuming bits and pieces of sunshine, you cease to be.
+We think of ourselves as separate from the environment, and that is partially true, at least at macroscopic level.
+Still, you must join in the global party of life, consuming bits and pieces put together by sunshine, or you cease to be.

 The surface area of your skin is about 2 square meters.